 Seriously, I love everything about this time of year.
 The beauty brought about by the changing of the seasons, the delicious fall produce being harvested daily, and the eager anticipation for the holiday season.
+And lets not forget that it’s pumpkin season and I love me some pumpkin recipes!

-The dough for this recipe is a simple mixture of oil, eggs, sugar, pumpkin purée, pumpkin pie spice, salt, baking powder, sugar, vanilla extract and flour.
+The dough for this recipe is a simple mixture of oil, eggs, sugar, pumpkin puree, pumpkin pie spice, salt, baking powder, sugar, vanilla extract and flour.
 You’ll also need a little bit of cinnamon and extra sugar for the outside coating of the donuts.

 How To Make Baked Pumpkin Donuts